So you are that person who is

 Yes.
 The past can be a cruel thing and can easily ruin the future.

-What it was all about?
+What was it all about?
 I don't know if I can tell you.

 It still hurts, even though it happened in the last decade.